 Adoption.com is for everyone.
 It offers services to help people find adoption professionals in their area and provides a wealth of information about adoption, reunion, foster care, and parenting to make whatever they need to do as painless as possible.
 One of the most defining features of Adoption.com is Parent Profiles, which allows hopeful adoptive parents to post individualized portfolios.
 This database is incredibly useful to expectant parents and birth parents wanting to place their child for adoption; it helps them choose the best possible family for their child.

 What Nathan Gwilliam aimed for Adoption.com to be is exactly what it is: a community.
 It makes it easy to connect with other people involved in adoption.
 It connects birth parents and pregnant mothers to families who want to adopt.
 It connects adoptees to their birth parents.
 It connects all members of the adoption triad to professionals and peers who can help them.
 No matter what your involvement is in adoption, Adoption.com is the place to start.

-Preston Shewell is a content intern at Adoption.org.
+Preston Shewell is a staff writer at Adoption.org.
 He’s passionate about the English language and finds fulfillment in editing and screenwriting.
 In his free time, he enjoys listening to music, napping, and taking abnormally long walks.